WPin’s Review Of The WP Raffle Plugin.

 Naming your giveaway

 Not unlike naming a blog post in truth simply give it a name and add a price.
-You can also add in small image of exactly what you’re giving away on your blog.
+You can also add a small image of exactly what you’re giving away on your blog.

 Have more than one prize?
 Simple just keep adding them as you see fit.